 Don’t leave Nainital without shopping to your heart’s content.
-Here are the Nainital’s most famous shopping choices:
+Here are Nainital’s most famous shopping choices:

-- Handcrafted woollens – Dresses, caps, pullovers, socks, scarves, shawls and mufflers.
+- Handcrafted woolens – Dresses, caps, pullovers, socks, scarves, shawls, and mufflers.
 Special shout-out to Pashmina goodies

-- Accessories – In the Tibetan section, you can find some very trendy, quirky and unique footwear, bags and jewellery
+- Accessories – In the Tibetan section, you can find some very trendy, quirky, and unique footwear, bags, and jewelry

-- Plant fabric clothes – These garments are made from bamboo or papaya fibres.
+- Plant fabric clothes – These garments are made from bamboo or papaya fibers.
 They are exclusively available only in Nainital.
-They are similar to Khadi, as in they keep the body cool in summer and warm in winter, and also smell fresh and odour free.
+They are similar to Khadi, as in they keep the body cool in summer and warm in winter, and also smell fresh and odor-free.